General’s/Admiral’s Breast Eagles

 image00023.jpg

-Admiral von Puttkamer’s frock coat breast eagle (which has been restored).
+Admiral von Puttkamer’s frock coat breast eagle (which the Admiral had been removed and has been restored).

 von trotha eagle